 Since then, the group has performed on the 2009 Academy Awards, the 2011 Grammy Awards, NBC's "The Voice," Syfy's Face/Off, The X-Factor, and were honored with the prestigious Visionary Award from East West Players.
 In 2013, TAIKOPROJECT was featured in rock band 30 Seconds to Mars' epic "Up in the Air" music video and appeared with the band on Conan, Jimmy Kimmel Live, and the iHeartRadio Music Festival.

 TAIKOPROJECT has performed and recorded with some of the world's most well-known musical artists, including Stevie Wonder, Usher, Alicia Keys, A.R.
 Rahman, John Legend, Kanye West, producer Squeak E. Clean, Sean Paul, Diplo, as well as international stars such as Greek singer Antonis Remos, Persian singer Mansour, Brazilian drumming group Olodum, and Netherlands' Tiesto.
 In 2014, they were featured on Ovation TV's critically-acclaimed series "The Art Of" and in Reggie Watts' Halftime Show on The Late Late Show with James Corden.
-Currently, TAIKOPROJECT is working on artistic collaborations with Grammy-winning Chicano rock band Quetzal, kabuki expert David Furumoto, and the world's leading female taiko artist, Chieko Kojima.
+In 2016, TAIKOPROJECT collaborated with Grammy-winning Chicano rock band Quetzal to reopen the new Ford Theatres, trained with kabuki expert David Furumoto, and collaborated with KODO's Chieko Kojima.
+In 2017, they will tour across the nation multiple times and are currently appearing in commercials for Food Network's Iron Chef Gauntlet.